|

 Frequently Asked Questions

 A catheter ablation, also known as cardiac ablation, is a procedure used to treat cardiac arrhythmias such as atrial fibrillation, atrial flutter, and Wolff-Parkinson-White syndrome.
 It is performed by guiding a thin tube to the heart that uses energy to create tiny scars in the heart.
 This is done to block abnormal electrical signals and restore a normal heart rhythm.
-The procedure can take between two to four hours and the patient is given medication to relax.
-Whether or not the patient is conscious during the procedure depends on the individual case.
+The procedure can take two to four hours, and the patient is given medication to relax.
+Whether or not the patient is conscious during the process depends on the individual case.

 Have A Question?